 Figure 11.4.2-2: The transport details for Securing a Primitive Exchange in the End-to-End Security of Primitives (ESPrim) Procedure This message flow shows the sequence of events for Blocking Mode

-Securing a Primitive Exchange
+C. Securing a Primitive Exchange

-The Originator selects the object security technology as described in clause 8.4.2 of TS-0003 [2].
+C.1 The Originator selects the object security technology as described in clause 8.4.2 of TS-0003 [2].

-The Originator shall form the serialization of the inner request primitive.
+C.2 The Originator shall form the serialization of the inner request primitive.